Adldap2/Adldap2-Laravel/README.md

 as well as have a local database record of the user.
 This allows you to easily attach information to the users as you would a regular laravel application.

+> ** Note **: The Adldap auth driver actually extends from and utilizes Laravel's eloquent auth driver.

 ### Installation

 Insert the `AdldapAuthServiceProvider` into your `config/app.php` file:

 ```php
 Adldap\Laravel\AdldapAuthServiceProvider::class,
 ```